What went through your mind when you read that? A childhood memory? The urge to read something else? Did you note that there was no period after IT?

 Or, for an example with show, we could write:

-Visible replacements for said, even if they call to mind some kind of sound, usually call to mind some mental attitude as well.
+Replacements for say or said, even when they call to mind some kind of sound, usually also call to mind some mental attitude.
 We declare.
 We protest.
-There are thousands of simple, powerful words we can use to carry meanings.
-Whenever the story is best served by getting those mental attitudes quickly across to readers by using, he declared, or she protested, then do it.
+There are hundreds of simple, powerful words we can use to carry meanings.
+Whenever the story is best served by getting those mental attitudes quickly across to readers by using, he sighed, or she protested, then do it.

-The choices of what to use and how to use it are part of why writing is an art, a science, and a business.
-Some words call up more intense mental constructs than others, and the intensity varies from culture to culture, person to person, and word to word.
+The choices of what to use and how to use it are all part of why writing is an art, a science, and a business.
+Each word calls up mental constructs different from others, and the intensity varies from culture to culture, person to person, and word to word.
 As authors, we should pick the one that best serves the story without confusing readers—unless we want any inattentive readers to be confused, which is sometimes useful in a mystery.

 As a practical writing exercise for showing and telling, I suggest turning some sentence of tell into a paragraph of show.
 Then, ramp things up and turn a paragraph of tell into a whole page or scene of show.
 Next, take a page or scene of show and boil it down to a paragraph or sentence of tell.
 Those drills sharpen not only the techniques of doing both, but also sharpen our ability to see when to use which.
 They also enable us to respond quickly when an editor suggests that something is distracting or too slow, or that something else needs more emotional punch.